5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Include the changes you made into the files 4 files mentioned in the "[Files we have to work on](https://github.com/5T33Z0/OC-Little-Translated/tree/main/L_ALC_Layout-ID#files-we-have-to-work-on)" section.
 Read the official [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support) for more details.
 - Push the changes you made to your Fork
 - Create a pull request on GiHub
-- :warning: Make sure it has no conflicts, otherwise it will be rejected
+- :warning: Make sure it has no conflicts, otherwise it will be rejected.
 - Wait for approval

 Once your Layout is approved it will be part of the main AppleALC repo and you can update AppleALC without having to compile your own version every time the source code is updated.